 Can we have friends that aren't staying at Arrowhead come over for a party?

 NO. Simply put, this is not that kind of place.
 Arrowhead Resort strives very hard to be the quiet place on the lake.
 Our cabin and RV space occupancies are strictly enforced, and outside visitors are strongly discouraged.
-In fact they aren't allowed on holiday or motorcross weekends or during the months of June, July, and August.
+In fact they aren't allowed during the months of May-September.
 Other weekends, we charge $10 per person per day for outside visitors, with a limit of 2 per cabin.

 Are there restaurants nearby?